Telephone number mapping: Called party facility

 ENUM can also be viewed as a called party facility.
-Basically, it is an indirect dialling service designed to work seamlessly on PSTN and VoIP that builds on the great value of the E.164 numbers: billions of people knowing how to dial using numbers.
+It is an indirect dialling service designed to work seamlessly on PSTN and VoIP that builds on the value of the E.164 numbers.

 If the called person has opted to use ENUM she/he will have published the ENUM number and have entered (via ENUM NAPTR) his/her wishes for how the call should be terminated.
 This might be a single VoIP identifier, but most likely it will be a list of how the call should be forwarded to various fixed-line, cellphones, secretarial or voice mail services, either at the IP or at the PSTN side of the network.
 It is the called party choice to opt-in ENUM and also to decide to let the calling party know her/his wishes.

 Today when a user places a regular phone call, he has to begin deciding how to establish the call with the other party: via VoIP, Fixed-line PSTN, cellphone, entering a URI or dialling a number.
 With ENUM indirect dialling it is the called party wishes that matter and solve that decision.
 Another benefit of indirect dialling is to free the user to change his phone telco, webpage, IMS, email or whatever telecom service he uses without having to tell all his contacts about that.

 A presence enhanced ENUM facility having various profiles could automatically change the called party wishes as a function of where he/she is available.
 This could be a mechanism to automatically switch between cellphone and VoIP to the most convenient (or the less costing) termination.